Heart Solutions Counseling, PLLC 469-589-4793

 I returned to working and eventually landed a position at a nonprofit working with cancer patients.
 Because of my own experience with life-altering illness and having to depend on government programs to meet my basic needs, I found I was uniquely qualified to bear witness to the fear and pain of the patients I worked with.
 I was humbled and moved by people's willingness to trust me when they were at their worst and put their hearts in my hands.

-During that time, I got trained in Accelerated Resolution Therapy (ART) and began using it to work with my clients.
+While I was there, I got trained in Accelerated Resolution Therapy (ART) and began using it with my clients.
 The effects were profound.
 The first client I did ART with had witnessed the traumatic death of loved one to cancer and had lost the ability to hear their loved one's voice.
-I saw my client go from being curled in on themself in devastation, to literally bouncing in their seat with joy like a child at the end of their first ART session.
+I saw my client go from being curled in on themselves in devastation, to literally bouncing in their seat with joy like a child at the end of their first ART session.
 I witnessed the power of how eye movements and creative visualizations could help people rewire their brains quickly and effectively.

 This is what led me to start a private counseling practice.
 I want to get ART out there to as many people as possible, to bring the possibility of healing without having to retell all the horrible details of their trauma to people whose lives have been turned upside down by stress, fear and illness like mine was.